garypotato/ticket-booking-app/README.md

 Please have a look the home page :stuck_out_tongue_winking_eye:
 ![image](https://user-images.githubusercontent.com/72715709/129852961-29221c59-7125-40e8-9cfa-efbb71e3cee1.png)
 ## Fetch Mock Data
-This app is using mock data(sadly stored under Public file), so the app is showing the same data in some places.
-However, the app have to use Fetch api to get different data and present to the users.
+This app is using mock data(sadly stored under Public file:disappointed_relieved:), so the app is showing the same data in some places:neutral_face:.
+However, the app have to use Fetch api to get different data and present to the users:smirk:.
 ## What I am happy with
 ### 1. web optimisation
 use useCallback, useMemo and memo to prevent unnecessary renders, and proptypes to define the type of props.